-Inventory turnover ratio (ITR) is an activity ratio is a tool to evaluate the liquidity of inventory.
+Inventory turnover ratio (ITR) is an activity ratio and is a tool to evaluate the liquidity of company’s inventory.
 It measures how many times a company has sold and replaced its inventory during a certain period of time.

 Inventory turnover ratio is computed by dividing the cost of goods sold by average inventory at cost.
 The formula/equation is given below: